tom-pettit/ToDoApp/README.md

 ---

 ### Setup

+> First, clone or download this repository.

-> First, install the necessary dependencies by navigating to the directory in which you have downloaded the files, and then, in the shell type:
+> Then, install the necessary dependencies by navigating to the directory in which you have downloaded the files, and then, in the shell type:
 ```shell
 npm install
 ```